Skip to main content

 • A fund and optional campaign / project / event designation

 A scheduled background job runs and processes due charges, creating a Donation record and emailing a receipt for each successful charge.
-Failed charges retry on the next scheduled run; persistent failures flag the schedule for review.
+Regular scheduled charges process during normal business hours (9 AM Eastern or later) so donors don't see a midnight transaction.
+Failed charges enter a retry schedule (see Failed charges below); persistent failures pause the schedule and notify your team.

 When recurring fits